 - Expand your range: While there is nothing wrong with being good at doing one specific thing – I mean, we all need to specialize in something – acquiring new knowledge and working on new ideas is something you should definitely do, and keep doing.
 It might seem like a waste of time at first, but through experimentation, you’ll find solutions to problems you thought are unsolvable.

 - Great things still don’t exist: Paul Graham, the founder of Y Combinator, said the following: “Most of the work I’ve done in the last ten years didn’t exist when I was in high school. . . .
 In such a world it’s not a good idea to have fixed plans.”
 Decide where you want to be in the twenty years, for example, and then ask yourself: What should I do to get there?
 Once you start going towards the direction you want, always keep in mind that the solution to all of your problems is probably still not invented.
 This thought will inspire you to keep an open mind.

 Plenty of experts talk only about specializing in one specific field but that’s not what David Epstein thinks.

 When you specialize, you become better at doing one thing, yes.
 However, life is more complicated than what we tell ourselves.
 Executing well only one simple task won’t get you far.

 After all, we’re all different people at different times of the day.
 We might be parents, teachers, managers, creators, investors, and all kinds of other things.
 It’s stupid to think that learning one specific set of skills will prepare you for this sophisticated dance called life.
 That’s why I’m really glad that this book exists.

-It’s surely different than what you’ll find out there in terms of improving your life, business, and the way you tackle problems.
+It’s surely different from what you’ll find out there in terms of improving your life, business, and the way you tackle problems.
 Surely creatives who are early in their career should study the lessons and the case studies provided by the author.

-Still, Range: Why Generalists Triumph in a Specialized World by David Epstein is definitely worth taking the time to read.
+Nonetheless, Range: Why Generalists Triumph in a Specialized World by David Epstein is definitely worth taking the time to read.